jor-rainey/Portfolio_Projects/Strava_Running_Project/StravaReadme.md

 The .csv file with the activity metadata requires very little cleaning.
 The majority of columns are irrelevant and are deleted leaving only a few columns with relevant information: date, distance, time etc.

-However The Strava download with a .gpx file for each activity require more extensive preparation. .gpx files contain GPS data in .xml data format.
+However The Strava download with a .gpx file for each activity requires more extensive preparation. .gpx files contain GPS data in .xml data format.

-.gpx or .xml files cannot be imported dircetly into PostgreSQL.
+.gpx or .xml files cannot be imported directly into PostgreSQL.
 However using the XML import wizard in Excel all the .gpx files can be combined and converted to a .csv file.
 Once imported into Excel a large number of irrelevant rows and columns are removed.
 This leaves only columns for Latitude, Longitude, Elevation and Timestamp.

-*This method will have to be altered once the Excel row limit is reached, most likely be limiting the XML import to only include activities since the previous xml import.
+*This method will have to be altered once the Excel row limit is reached, most likely limiting the XML import to only include activities since the previous xml import.
 A further option is that, given that the granularity of the data is one data point every second, every other data point could be deleted without a significant impact on the outputs*

 In order to import the activity data to PostgreSQL a table has to be created with appropriate column headings and data types matching that contained in the .csv file.

-The input for the Merged_activity_gpx table is updated by referencing the updated .csv that now includes the new GPS data for new activites.
+The input for the Merged_activity_gpx table is updated by referencing the updated .csv that now includes the new GPS data for new activities.

 #### PostgreSQL Code